 Option #2: Tell your callers upfront

 We have also had clients who take it upon themselves to inform their customer base that they will be having calls that come in after hours (or on weekends, holidays, etc.) by an answering service.
 A few of our clients have even opted to build that information into their script for us to use.
 “Good evening.
-You’ve reached the answering service for Dr. Jackson’s office…” There’s nothing inherently wrong with the approach of telling your callers upfront that you’re using an answering service, but it’s not usually a necessity either.
+You’ve reached the local answering service for Dr. Jackson’s office…” There’s nothing inherently wrong with the approach of telling your callers upfront that you’re using an answering service, but it’s not usually a necessity either.

 Option #3: Only tell your callers when applicable